timjb/node-ardrone-web/README.md

 node-ardrone-web
 ================

-A web interface to control you Parrot AR.Drone.
+A web interface to control the Parrot AR.Drone.

 	$ npm install ardrone-web